slime-io/slime/doc/en/slime-boot.md

 ## slimeboot Default Value Instruction and Replacement Method

 ### Default Value Instruction

 The default value source consists of two parts

-1. values.yaml of slime-boot operator.
-The file path is "slime/slime-boot/helm-charts/slimeboot/values.yaml"
+1. Deploying parameters: values.yaml of slime-boot operator.
+The file path is "slime/slime-boot/helm-charts/slimeboot/values.yaml".
+The values in this section are directly related to "k8s deployment", such as replicaCount, serviceAccount, imagePullPolicy, etc.
-2. struct Config.Global of slime framework.
-The code path is "slime/framework/apis/config/v1alpha1/config.proto"
+2. Runtime parameters: struct Config.Global of slime framework.
+The code path is "slime/framework/apis/config/v1alpha1/config.proto".
+This part of the value is used to run the Go program.

+Deployment parameters and runtime parameters are crossed.

+For example, for health checks, the port `healthProbePort` specified at deployment time should be equal to the port `aux-addr` exposed by the runtime application; and another example, when enabling log output to local files, the storage volume mount path `volumeMounts.mountPath` should match the file path of the runtime logger output parameter ` Config.Global.Log.LogRotateConfig.FilePath`.

 #### values.yaml